Counterfactual Fairness through Transforming Data Orthogonal to Bias

-Our contributions in this work can be summarized as follows: \begin{enumerate} \item We show that achieving counterfactual fairness is feasible by ensuring orthogonality between non-sensitive and sensitive data when they are jointly normal. \item We introduce a model-agnostic data-pre-processing algorithm, termed as \emph{Orthogonal to Bias} (\texttt{OB}), which facilitates counterfactual fairness across a broad spectrum of downstream machine learning applications. \item We validate the enhanced efficacy of our algorithm compared to the existing state-of-the-arts through evaluations on both synthetic and real-world data sets. \end{enumerate}
+Our contributions in this work are summarized as follows: \begin{enumerate} \item We show that counterfactual fairness can be achieved by ensuring orthogonality between non-sensitive and sensitive variables under mild conditions; \item We propose a model-agnostic data pre-processing algorithm, termed \emph{Orthogonal to Bias} (\texttt{OB}), along with a sparse variant (\texttt{SOB}), which facilitates counterfactual fairness in a wide range of downstream machine learning applications involving continuous, multivariate sensitive attributes; \item We demonstrate the effectiveness of our algorithm through empirical evaluations on both synthetic and real-world datasets, showing improved fairness–accuracy tradeoffs compared to existing state-of-the-art methods. \end{enumerate}